 Juvederm: Your Solution to Eliminating Lines From Your Mouth and More

-Juvederm is a dermal filler that first achieved FDA approval in 2006.
+Juvederm around mouth is a dermal filler that first achieved FDA approval in 2006.
 Although it was the second hyaluronic acid-based dermal filler to achieve FDA approval, it is objectively better than all competitors on the market.
 The hyaluronic acid used in the formula is manufactured with highly advanced cross-stitching technology so the results are more durable than the results of other fillers.

 How Does This Treatment Work?